sada-kubsad/WhatTheHack/057-AzureRouteServer/Student/Resources/centralnva.md

 ## Useful Cisco IOS commands

-** Note:
+*** Note:
 No CSR configurations required on the Central NVA.
 I've tested it to work out of the box!
 For the Central NVA to forward traffic:
-- NIC in Azur must be configured with ip forwarding flag on (done above)
+- NIC in Azure must be configured with ip forwarding flag on (done above)
-- CSR internal config not required.
-I've tested it to work **
+- CSR internal config.
+This not required.
+I've tested and it works ***

 This list is by no means comprehensive, but it is conceived to give some of the most useful commands for admins new to the Cisco CLI